 The majority of mortgage lenders will offer mortgages to firefighters.
 High street lenders, as well as more specialist lenders, will offer mortgage deals to public sector key workers such as firefighters.

-Preparation to get a mortgage – Firefighter mortgage
+Preparation to get a mortgage – Getting a mortgage for a Firefighter

 If you are about to buy a house either as a first-time buyer or if you are climbing the property ladder, it’s a good idea to get your finances in order and this includes your pay from the fire brigade.